JosieOnGit/Luniks/A Guide to Everything Luniks.md

 ## Drafted Stories
 The **Drafted Stories** folder is a collection of unrelated drafts or stories that don't currently have a connection to any of the existing stories.
 These are:
 - **Álusken's Mysteries**: Currently a single story, but has the potential to grow and expand to be sorted out into its own folder as well.
 The nation of Álusken has a very medieval feel, especially around its capital city, where the reigning king actively denies and suppresses modern technologies.
 Around this city, strange occurrences happen, which are described in this document.
 - **Liétivus Pact**: Originally drafted in 2020, this is a resolution proposed by **Sander Liétivus**, in an effort to calm down the ongoing *Civil War* in *Kósfrii*.
-However, this doesn't currently exist yet, as the timeline isn't adjusted to this war, but it's still listed for archival purposes and might return to see the light of day in the further future.
+However, this doesn't currently exist yet, as the timeline isn't adjusted to this war, but it's still listed for archival purposes and might return to see the light of day in the further future. (*// February 2025: The Kósfrii Civil War is **scrapped**, and does not, nor will it ever happen.
+This file is scheduled for archival purposes and may see a rebranded version of oneself in the far future.*)
 - **Story Drafts**: This document contains small entries that are seeking insertion in the grand scheme of things, and can also be considered drafts that came across my mind in a single moment.
 The progress on the several drafts, as well as their redirections, can all be found here with an explanation as to what their intended purpose might become.

 ## GHOST TEMPLES